wmo-im/wmdr/README.md

-# wmdr
+# WIGOS metadata representation model and schemas

-WIGOS metadata representation schemas
+This repository contains the model and schemas of the WIGOS metadata representation.